leanprover/logic_and_proof_lean3/relations_in_lean.rst

-In :numref:`equivalence_relations_and_equality` we claimed that there is yet another way to  define an equivalence relation---namely, as a binary relation satisfying following two properties:
+In :numref:`equivalence_relations_and_equality` we claimed that there is yet another way to define a partial order relation, namely, as a binary relation satisfying following two properties:

 -  :math:`\forall a \; (a \equiv a)`
 -  :math:`\forall {a, b, c} \; (a \equiv b \wedge c \equiv b \to a \equiv c)`